 Setting up two-factor authentication

 Please note: Complete all steps carefully and without interruption.
-After completing step 1, please allow approximately 30 minutes for the process to complete.
+After checking the requirements, please allow approximately 30 minutes for the process to complete.

-We recommend setting up at least two tokens.
-The optimal setup is a , along with a TOTP on your mobile phone.
-TOTP in your password manager
+We strongly recommend setting up at least two tokens.
+The optimal setup is a TOTP on your mobile phone, along with a TOTP in your password manager.

 To successfully set up 2FA, you need at least one of the following devices:

-Note: Private mobile phones may also be used for this purpose. - Computer with a password manager installed, e.g. KeePassXC or KeePass
+Note: Private mobile phones may also be used for this purpose. - Computer with a password manager installed, e.g. KeePassXC or KeePass, or another authenticator application, e.g. 2fast for Windows systems.

-Two-factor authentication (2FA) is activated in the 2FA management section of the .
-IDM portal
+Two-factor authentication (2FA) is activated in the 2FA management section of the IDM portal (Identity management portal: the central platform where you can manage your TU ID).

 Instructions for activating 2FA in the IDM portal (opens in new tab)

 After enabling two-factor authentication (2FA), you must set up at least one token.
+A token is an additional security measure, such as an authenticator app or a hardware device that generates one-time codes for logging in.
 It is recommended that you configure two tokens so that you can still access your account if you lose your device or switch to a new one.
 To do this, follow the instructions for the option you choose.

 Login with 2FA